Our Mission

 Conflict Resolution Process

 At SPARK, we strive to maintain a positive environment where children and parents enjoy their time together and treat each other with mutual respect and graciousness.
 We are a diverse group of people working together to provide a safe, respectful, and rich learning environment, but as with any diverse community, conflicts will arise.
-Should anyone experience a disagreement or conflict within the co-op, we encourage children and adults to communicate with each other to work through it.
-If a resolution can’t be reached, children are encouraged to ask their adult for help.
-If adults are unable to reach a resolution, they have the option of requesting an outside mediator be hired.
-We hope that these suggested steps are helpful, but we acknowledge that this is just one pathway to peace.
+Our goal is always to preserve relationships and resolve conflicts peacefully.
+When concerns arise, families are encouraged to first communicate directly and respectfully with each other to attempt a resolution.
+If a resolution is not reached or further support is needed, another member may be asked to assist with mediation.
+The Board agrees to maintain a channel of communication available through an online form that can help members confidentially bring awareness to the Board about an issue.